 These manual methods are time consuming, expensive and more labor intensive.
 Inspectors take samples and send these to a laboratory before a report is prepared to be sent on to the port authority.
 This process can take hours or even days.
 The result of this timescale is potentially significant, as failure to act in a timely manner could lead to pollution and costly regulatory investigations.
 That is why stormwater data monitoring in real-time is so important – and this exciting innovation is a real game-changer for ports.

 Technology using Artificial Intelligence and Big Data is revolutionizing how ports manage their stormwater programs.
-Sinay a French based tech start-up composed of a young and dynamic international team, is at the forefront of this innovation.
-The company has developed the Sinay Hub to bring together all the data indicators in one place, allowing ports to access real-time data to make informed decisions.
+Sinay a French-based tech start-up composed of a young and dynamic international team is at the forefront of this environmental monitoring.
+The company has developed the Sinay Hub to bring together all the data indicators in one place, allowing ports and all maritime actors, to access real-time data to make informed decisions.

-The program uses APIs to connect all types of sensors and transmits data at a chosen frequency, enabling the data to be easily accessible from the dashboard.
+The software uses APIs to connect different sensors and transmits data at a chosen frequency, enabling the data to be easily accessible from the dashboard.
 Data is then collected from multiple sensors that are connected to the software platform.
-A key benefit of the program is that you can adapt smart alerts to local context which take account of natural tide movements and weather.
+One of the many features this system has, for example, allows adapting smart alerts to the local context which takes account of natural tide movements and weather conditions.

-There are numerous benefits from using real-time data for stormwater monitoring.
+There are many benefits of using real-time data for stormwater monitoring.

-Implementing a real-time data monitoring program means that ports can easily analyze and share data with their partners and customers, to provide accurate and detailed management reporting.
+By Implementing a real-time data monitoring program, ports will be able to easilystudy water quality conditions and provide figure findings to stakeholders and customers in accurate and detailed management reports.
 Ports can similarly use the stormwater data from the Sinay Hub to review it for their own purposes.
-This could be following an inspection of facilities or to monitor the impact of a stormwater event and the effects on the water quality afterward.
+This could be following a facilities inspection or to monitoring the impact of a stormwater event and the effects on the water quality afterward.
 Thanks to these data monitoring programs, they’ll not only be able to investigate an issue, – but also be proactive in developing a solution.

-Accessing real-time stormwater data has other advantages too.
-Real-time tracking allows ports to anticipate and generate more services working with your clients, a turn-key solution complete with bespoke branding for your port.
+Having access to stormwater information in real-time has other advantages too.
+Tracking data in a timely manner allows ports to anticipate and generate more services working with your client, a turn-key solution complete with bespoke branding for your port.

 Find out more